smaurice101/readthedocs/docs/source/tmlbuilds.rst

 6. TML is integrated with GenAI using PrivateGPT and Qdrant vector DB.
 This integration makes it the first solution that provides fast AI integrated with real-time data processing and machine learning at the entity level.

+7. To ingest data from devices TML offers pre-built client python code.
+Users can easily using gRPC, REST API, MQTT to ingest data directly from devices and stream it to Kafka.
+Refer to :ref:`STEP 3: Produce to Kafka Topics` for more details.

 Where Is TML Used?
 ----------------